 As if navigating menopause isn’t bad enough, hormonal changes can trigger adult acne, leaving women to deal with painful spots on top of other symptoms such as hot flushes, night sweats, low mood, and difficulty sleeping.
 If you’ve ever experienced acne, you’ll know that it can be a debilitating skin condition that can really affect your self-esteem.
 In fact, research by the British Association of Dermatologists found that more than half of British adults who’ve experienced acne felt it adversely affected their confidence.
 The good news is that there’s help out there—and the right skincare routine can make all the difference.
 We spoke to skincare specialists and menopause experts about the causes and treatment for menopausal acne, plus we've rounded up the top dos and don’ts of managing acne at home so you can find ways to feel your best.

 What are the causes of menopausal acne?

-"The ethology of menopausal acne is multifactorial, with hormonal imbalance being the major culprit,” explains Dr Therianou.
-"There’s a decreaseof hormones called estrogens in menopausal females, whilst male hormone levels (androgens) remain the same—this can lead to clinical acne.”
+"The etiology of menopausal acne is multifactorial, with hormonal imbalance being the major culprit,” explains Dr Anastasia Therianou, a consultant dermatologist.
+"There’s a decrease of hormones called estrogens in menopausal females, whilst male hormone levels (androgens) remain the same—this can lead to clinical acne.”

 How to treat menopausal acne